Grant Applications are open through March 10, 2023

 - Community has support from MRF and hauler

-- Readiness of applicant to successfully implement an anti-contamination recycling program including the required related outreach efforts
+- Readiness of applicant to successfully implement a quality improvement recycling project including the required related outreach efforts

 - Number of households in proposed project area